What is the Endowus Fee?

 How is the Endowus Fee paid for?

-If you have an available cash balance in the respective currency of the fee charge in your Endowus account, we will use it to pay for the Endowus Fee.
+- If you have available cash balance of the foreign currency in your Endowus account, we will use it to pay for the Endowus Fee.

-For the remaining payable Endowus Fee, we will charge it by redeeming from your investment holdings, so that it can be paid seamlessly.
+- For the remaining payable Endowus Fee, we will charge the fees by redeeming from your investment holdings.

 How is the Endowus Fee charged during a full redemption?